marczaku/103-csharp-structured/05-parameters-and-input/slides/README.md

 This is very useful, if you want a function to do the same thing every single time.

 But sometimes, you want a function to do very similar things, but slightly differently every time.
-For example, we'd like to define a method that returns the Absolute of a number.
+For example, we'd like to define a method that prints the double value of a number.

-Calculating and returning the absolute of a number follows the exact same mathematical rules every time.
-But the number that we'd like to have an absolute of changes every time.
+Calculating and returning the double of a number follows the exact same mathematical rules every time.
+But the number that we'd like to have double of changes every time.

 We can achieve this using a parameterized function: